walles/headsetharry/README.md

 * If we get multiple events at once, speak one at a time rather than just messing up.
 * Report most popular notification apps to Crashlytics.
+* If the user is playing music, pause or turn down the music while the message is being read.